County Cup Rules and Match Card for Season 2019-20 can be downloaded from the foot of this page. (Rules are as per the 2018-19 County Handbook.)

 2.8 The first drawn Club in the case of Club First teams shall have the option of playing on its own or its opponents' ground unless some other ground be mutually agreed upon, the gate receipts to be divided equally between the two Clubs after deducting the expenses of the referee, the touch judges, the fourth official and the reasonable ground and advertising expenses of the match.
 The final ties shall be played on a ground selected by the Committee and shall be played for the benefit of the Northumberland Rugby Union.
 Host clubs retain home based sales.

-3. Qualification of Players to Play in Challenge Competitions
+3. Qualification of Players to Play in Challenge Cup Competitions

 3.1 All competing teams shall consist of players (and replacement players) who are bona fide playing members of the Club represented by such teams.

-3.2 For this purpose a bona fide playing member of a Club is one who has been duly elected in accordance with Club rules, has paid his subscription for the current season, and has been a member of the Club for at least 30 days preceding the tie.
+3.2 For this purpose a bona fide playing member of a Club is one who has been duly elected in accordance with Club rules and has paid their subscription for the current season.

 3.3 No player shall play for more than one Northumberland Club in any of the Northumberland Challenge Competitions in any one season.